t7reyeslua/Utils/README.md

 # Utils
 Collection of simple scripts that perform simple tasks.
+A sandbox for random code.